 Mayors have a monitoring and oversight role at both municipalities and municipal entities.
-They have specific oversight responsibilities in terms of the MFMA and the MSA, which include reviewing the IDP and budget management and ensuring that auditees address the issues raised in audit reports.
+They have specific oversight responsibilities in terms of the MFMA and the MSA, which include reviewing the integrated development plan and budget management and ensuring that auditees address the issues raised in audit reports.